Praat notes

 Tell your subject to talk at reasonably loud levels, and look at the green/yellow/red indicator

-- if it barely registers, increase the input/mic sensitivity
+- if it barely seems to move, increase the input/mic sensitivity

 - if it's not visible at all, increase